 Get Rid of Duplicates

-Another tip for downsizing your house in Detroit would be to organize all of your belongings with like things.
+Another tip for downsizing your house in Southeast Michigan would be to organize all of your belongings with like things.
 Gathering similar or related objects will help you determine if you have an overabundance of objects like kitchen utensils or extension cords.
 Don’t be too hasty; if you are known for your annual light display, maybe you do need 12 extension cords.
 Make sure you keep objects you will use in the near future.
 Don’t hang on to things you don’t need.
 If you are going through an extreme downsize, you will also have to try to get rid of less sentimental objects than some of your extremely sentimental objects.
 Consider taking pictures of some of the less sentimental items and keep them in a special album, that way you will still have the memories without the physical objects.

 Sell Your Stuff